This chapter provides use cases - examples how Issue Templates for Jira can be used in practice.

 As explained before, such a configuration can be very useful in different scenarios.
 Here’s an example of such a configuration.

-Enable both projects as repositories, one is set as global and one is set as local.
+Enable both spaces as repositories, one is set as global and one is set as local.

-Go to project configuration and set General settings accordingly.
+Go to space configuration and set General settings accordingly.

-In this case only a selected project role is able to create templates.
+In this case only a selected space role is able to create templates.

-Manually or automatically enable issues as templates or simply add new templates to this project and set availability.
+Manually or automatically enable issues as templates or simply add new templates to this space and set availability.

 To avoid creating templates uncontrollably, the automatic option is disabled by default.
 Contact your administrator if you want to have templates enabled automatically.